tp-ops/hp-adventures/modes/field_hogwarts_castle_level1/README.md

 - Mode `field_hogwarts_castle_level3` - Dark Magic
 - Mode `field_hogwarts_castle_level4` - Horcrux overview

+You have to lock ball in each of these levels.
+Once locked all the balls a multiball will be started.

+> [!NOTE]
+> Multiball_locks and multiballs will be handeled by global_hogwarts_castle mode.
+> That way we can stop this mode and start a mission mode or the next hogwarts_castle_level mode.

 ## Playfield position

 Hogwarts Castle is a combination of the 1-bank droptarget at the top of the playfield and the sinkhole behind the droptarget.<br />

 ## Detailed description